kimael-code/roble-vue-tailwind/README.md

 # ROBLE Vue-Tailwind

-Starter kit for developing monolithic web applications based on Laravel, Inertia.js, Vue.js, and Tailwind CSS.
+Starter kit for developing monolithic web applications based on Laravel, Inertia.js, Vue.js, and Tailwind CSS (with PostgreSQL as database).

 ## Made with